torchbox/wagtailapi/docs/configuration.md

 This is used in two places, when generating absolute URLs to document files and invalidating the cache.

 Generating URLs to documents will fall back the the current request's hostname if this is not set.
-Cache invalidation cannot do this however so this setting must be set when using this module alongside the ``wagtailfrontendcache`` module.
+Cache invalidation cannot do this, however, so this setting must be set when using this module alongside the ``wagtailfrontendcache`` module.

 ``WAGTAILAPI_SEARCH_ENABLED`` (default: True)